 Please wear a face covering when you’re in the shop.
 Equally, we ask that compassion be shown to customers who are not able to wear one.
 The government’s list of exemptions can be found here.

-It helps if just one household member comes in to do the shopping, rather than coming in pairs or families, and we appreciate your patience if you have to wait in a queue outside.
 Once you’re in the shop, please move through as quickly as you can and if at all possible, pay by card.
 We ask that you try and respect social distancing, both inside & outside the shop (2 metres = 2 shopping trollies).
 Please follow NHS advice on self-isolating, and do not come to the shop if you are unwell.